Divorce in Alberta

 4. Open Separate Bank Accounts – After separation it is often a good idea to open new bank accounts, and to keep your income separate.
 This will ensure that your spouse cannot drain the money out of your accounts, and will give you your own nest egg.

 5. Answer the “Money Question” – Divorce can be expensive.
 Before separating, think about how you will earn an income and how much it will cost to live independently.
-Make a budget, do some research, and talk to friends and family about it.
+Make a budget, do some research, and talk to friends and family temporary accommodations.

 6. Revise your Will – No one plans to die during their divorce, but life (and death) happens.
 It is good practice to revise your will so that your Estate is disposed of how you would like.
 Without a will, your ex-spouse could inadvertently wind-up with your stuff.